 Why didn't my product come with a disc with the required software?

-We no longer ship discs with most of our products.
-All of the required drivers are available in our Installation Guide, as well as some recommended software.
+We no longer ship discs with most of our products as most host devices no longer even have an optical drive to read them.
+All of the required drivers and some recommended software are available in our Installation Guide.

 Why isn't Cubic SDR working on my PC?